microup/vbalancer/readme.md

 ![Diagram](assets/vbalancer.png)

-## Important: need set ENV to run

-For normal run a VBalancer, it needs to set an environment OS "ProxyPort" and path to config file "ConfigFile".

 ## Settings

-On file: config/config.yaml you can add or delete peer(s), and configure PROXY settings.
+There is file config/config.yaml you can add or delete peer(s), and configure PROXY settings.

 ## Docker